Treatment & Control

 Conclusion

 You’ve got options, and they work best when you match them to your roach species and infestation level.
 Lean on gel baits and residual sprays for quick results, dusts for voids, and IGRs for long-term suppression.
+Natural remedies and DIY methods work well as prevention and can complement professional treatments.
 Bundle everything with IPM, tight scheduling, and follow-ups to stretch your dollars.
-Seal entry points, cut off food and water, and monitor.
+Seal entry points — every crack, hole, and gap — cut off food and water, and monitor with traps.
 If resistance pops up, ask about new formulations.
 Act fast, stay consistent, and you’ll reclaim your space.